 8. South Lake Tahoe

-9. Echo Lake
+9. Echo Lakes

 Find Echo Lake in a serene, secluded mountain area just a few miles from South Lake Tahoe.
 Popular wintertime activities include cross-country skiing and dog sledding.
-You can also enjoy all the amenities that come in the Tahoe area, plus you can stay at the rustic but charming Echo Chalet if you want to extend your trip.
+You can also enjoy all the amenities that come in the Tahoe area, plus you can stay at the rustic and charming Echo Chalet if you want to extend your trip.

 10. Lake Alpine